argoproj/argo-rollouts/docs/features/traffic-management/traefik.md

 # Traefik

+You can use the [Traefik Proxy](https://traefik.io/traefik/) for traffic management with Argo Rollouts.

-The [TraefikService](https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/#kind-traefikservice) is the object supports the ability for [weighted round robin load balancing](https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/#weighted-round-robin) and (traffic mirroring)[https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/#mirroring] when using Traefik as ingress.
+The [TraefikService](https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/#kind-traefikservice) is the object that supports the ability for [weighted round robin load balancing](https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/#weighted-round-robin) and [traffic mirroring](https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/#mirroring) when using Traefik as ingress.

 ## How to integrate TraefikService with Argo Rollouts using it as weighted round robin load balancer

-Firstly, we need to create the TraefikService object using its ability for weighted round robin load balancing.
+First, we need to create the TraefikService object using its ability for weighted round robin load balancing.

 ```yaml
 apiVersion: traefik.containo.us/v1alpha1